Royal Navy: Current deployments

 The Royal Navy's presence in the Persian Gulf typically includes a Type 45 destroyer and a squadron of minehunters supported by an RFA mothership.

 The Royal Navy is currently deployed in different areas of the world, including some standing Royal Navy deployments.
 These include several home tasks as well as overseas deployments.
 The Navy is deployed in the Mediterranean as part of standing NATO deployments including mine countermeasures and NATO Maritime Group 2.
 In both the North and South Atlantic, RN vessels are patrolling.
-There is always a Falkland Islands patrol vessel on deployment, currently HMS Forth.
+There is always a River-class patrol vessel deployed in the South Atlantic.

 The Royal Navy operates a Response Force Task Group (a product of the 2010 Strategic Defence and Security Review), which is poised to respond globally to short-notice tasking across a range of defence activities, such as non-combatant evacuation operations, disaster relief, humanitarian aid or amphibious operations.
 In 2011, the first deployment of the task group occurred under the name 'COUGAR 11' which saw them transit through the Mediterranean where they took part in multinational amphibious exercises before moving further east through the Suez Canal for further exercises in the Indian Ocean.

-In the Persian Gulf, the RN sustains commitments in support of both national and coalition efforts to stabilise the region.
-Operation Kipion is the navy's primary activity in the Gulf region.
-The Royal Navy also contributes to the US-led Combined Maritime Forces in the Gulf in partnership with the United States.
+In the Persian Gulf, and until 2025/26, the RN has sustained commitments in support of both national and coalition efforts to stabilise the region.
+Operation Kipion had been the navy's primary activity in the Gulf region.
+The Royal Navy has also contributed to the US-led Combined Maritime Forces in the Gulf in partnership with the United States.
 The UK Maritime Component Commander, overseer of all of His Majesty's warships in the Persian Gulf and surrounding waters, is also deputy commander of the Combined Maritime Forces.
+However, as of 2025/26, these forces were withdrawn and it was unclear how or whether they would be replaced.